bsanderse/uq4wind/NURBS/Readme.md

 ## generateBsplines.m
 Computes the basis splines for a given knot vector 't0' and NURBS order 'n'.

-For t0 = [0 1/3 2/3 1] and for n =2,3,4 we get linear, quadratic and cubic basis, respectively.
+For t0 = [0 1/3 2/3 1] and for n =2,3,4 we get linear, quadratic and cubic basis, respectively presented in plots below:

 <img src="./image/linear.png" width="500" height="150">
 <img src="./image/quadratic.png" width="500" height="150">